-The information for the three and six months ended October 31, 2011 and 2010 is unaudited, but includes all adjustments (consisting of normal recurring adjustments) which, in the opinion of management, are necessary to state fairly the financial information set forth therein in accordance with accounting principles generally accepted in the United States of America.
+The information for the three and nine months ended January 31, 2012 and 2011 is unaudited, but includes all adjustments (consisting of normal recurring adjustments) which, in the opinion of management, are necessary to state fairly the financial information set forth therein in accordance with accounting principles generally accepted in the United States of America.
 The interim results are not necessarily indicative of results to be expected for the full fiscal year.
 These financial statements should be read in conjunction with the audited financial statements for the year ended April 30, 2011 included in the Company's 2011 Annual Report on Form 10-K filed with the Securities and Exchange Commission.
 The April 30, 2011 balance sheet has been derived from these statements.

-The consolidated financial statements for the three and six months ended October 31, 2011 and 2010 have been prepared in conformity with accounting principles generally accepted in the United States of America and include the accounts of the Company and its wholly-owned subsidiaries.
+The consolidated financial statements for the three and nine months ended January 31, 2012 and 2011 have been prepared in conformity with accounting principles generally accepted in the United States of America and include the accounts of the Company and its wholly-owned subsidiaries.
 All significant intercompany transactions and balances have been eliminated.

 As discussed in Note 9, the Company entered into financing agreements to address short-term liquidity needs.
 Also, as discussed in Note 10, on May 11, 2011, the Company entered into a securities purchase agreement with certain investors and received approximately \$2,998,000 in net proceeds in connection with the agreement on May 17, 2011.
-Based on the cash provided by the securities purchase agreement and the cash flows expected to be provided from the financing agreements along with the cash flows projected to result from the Company's operations, management has concluded that the Company's short-term liquidity needs have been satisfied.
+On March 9, 2012, the Company received an offer to sell a portfolio of patents.
+If this sale is consummated, the net proceeds will allow the Company to reduce debt and acquire inventory on a more programmed basis.
+However, there can be no assurance that the Company will consummate this transaction which is still subject to final documentation and closing.
+Based on the cash provided by the securities purchase agreement and the cash flows expected to be provided from the sale of the patents along with the cash flows projected to result from the Company's operations, management has concluded that the Company's short-term liquidity needs have been satisfied.
 There can be no assurance, however, that in the short-term, realized revenues will be in line with the Company's projections.
 Actual results may differ from such projections and are subject to certain risks including, without limitation, risks arising from: an adverse change in general economic conditions, changes in the price of memory chips, changes in the demand for memory systems for workstations and servers, changes in the demand for storage caching subsystems, increased competition in the memory systems and storage industries and other factors described in the Company's most recent Annual Report on Form 10-K filed with the Securities and Exchange Commission.
 Management continues to evaluate the Company's liquidity needs and expense structure and adjust its business plan as necessary.
 In order to satisfy long-term liquidity needs, the Company will need to generate profitable operations and positive cash flows.